This theory considers the relations between topology and systems of neighborhood filters.

 shows \( \{U\in Pow(X).\ \forall x\in U.\ U \in \mathcal{M} (x)\} = \{U\in Pow(X).\ \forall x\in U.\ \exists V \in \mathcal{M} (x).\ V\subseteq U\} \)proofOnce we have a topology \(T\) we can define a natural neighborhood system on \(X=\bigcup T\).
 In this section we define such neighborhood system and prove its basic properties.

-For a topology \(T\) we define a neighborhood system of \(T\) as a function that takes an \(x\in X=\bigcup T\) and assigns it a collection supersets of open sets containing \(x\).
+For a topology \(T\) we define a neighborhood system of \(T\) as a function that takes an \(x\in X=\bigcup T\) and assigns it the collection of supersets of open sets containing \(x\).
 We call that the "neighborhood system of \(T\)"

 lemma open_are_neighs: